cheyanneshariat/pcebs/README.md

 ## Overview

-This repository contains the catalog of eclipsing PCEBs from Gaia DR3 and ZTF out to a distance of 200 pc from the Sun.
-The catalog construction is detauled in Shariat & El-Badry (2026); please cite that paper when using this catalog.
+This repository contains the catalog of eclipsing detached PCEBs from Gaia DR3 and ZTF within 200 pc from the Sun.
+The catalog construction is detailed in Shariat & El-Badry (2026); please cite that paper when using this catalog.

 The contents of the repo are:

-1. **`WDMS_EBs.csv`** Table of the **entire sample**, where **each row corresponds to one binary** candidate (includes large fraction of chance alignments).
+1. **`WDMS_EBs.csv`** Table of the **entire sample**, where **each row corresponds to one binary** eclipsing WDMS PCEB.

 ---

 ## Data Columns

-This table contains observed and derived parameters for detached WD+MS post–common-envelope binaries (PCEBs).
+This table contains observed and derived parameters for detached white dwarf+main-sequence PCEBs.
 Unless otherwise noted, all uncertainties are quoted as the 16th and 84th percentiles.

 ---